Brianvanwessel/JavaCodingChallenge/readme.md

 - Navigate to the target folder using your terminal
 - Run the following command: ```java -jar .\Coding_Challenge-0.0.1-SNAPSHOT.jar```

+# Improvements

+Due to time restrictions some improvements are still needed for this project:

+- Exception handling.
+Add custom exceptions

 # API Communication protocols